 Choosy cofounders Jessie Zeng and Mo Zhou know that Instagram has become the new runway in the fashion world.
-People are looking to their discover feeds and favourite influencers for fashion and styling tips and inspiration and they’ve found a way to capitalize on it.
+People are looking to their discover feeds and favorite influencers for fashion, styling tips, and inspiration and they’ve found a way to capitalize on it.

 Saoud Khalifah, at Fakespot

 As COVID-19 keeps stores locked down, online shopping continues to rise.
 From fashion to food, more and more individuals are turning to marketplaces like Amazon to order both day-to-day and specialty items.
 Unfortunately, as usage rises, so do the scams.

 Entrepreneur Saoud Khalifah was shocked to have fallen for one of these scams after ordering a vitamin supplement that had multiple five-star reviews.
 He realized that if bots are posting fake reviews then an algorithm should be able to pick up and filter out those reviews.
 Off of this idea, Khalifah founded Fakespot.

 Today, over 15 million people have used the tool across platforms such as Amazon and Sephora.
 Inspired by this success, Khalifah has created a partner product called Sentinal to help enterprises identify fake reviews on their products.
 To-date the company has raised $1.3 million in funding capital.

 Amber Feng is the Head of Financial Infrastructure at Stripe, a digital payment platform used by the likes of Shopify and Lyft which was most recently valued at $35 billion.
 Feng started with the company back in 2012 when it was only a 10 person team.
 Today, she’s heading a 100 person team that is working on Stripe’s digital corporate credit card.
 Already serving tens of millions of customers through the Stripe Connect payment system, the credit card division is looking to expand the reach of this digital company in the financial services market.